-China exports, imports fall again in August but pace slows
+China Exports, Imports Fall Again In August But Pace Slows

-China's exports and imports sank again in August, data showed Thursday, adding to growing pressure on authorities to introduce fresh stimulus for the world's number two economy even as the figures showed some sign of improvement.
+Beijing: China's exports and imports sank again in August, data showed Thursday, adding to growing pressure on authorities to introduce fresh stimufor the world's number two economy even as the figures showed some sign of improvement.

 The threat of recession in Europe and high inflation in many major economies has contributed to a plunge in demand for Chinese goods, which has been compounded by tensions with the United States and a move by parts of the West to reduce dependence on Beijing.